38 out of 54 rated this helpful - Rate this topic

 This topic lists common questions and their answers about understanding, deploying, and managing security audit policies.

-• Which Versions of Windows Support Advanced Audit Policy Configuration?
+• Which Editions of Windows Support Advanced Audit Policy Configuration

-This page provides information about the versions of Windows that support advanced audit policy configuration and special considerations that apply to various tasks associated with auditing enhancements.
+This topic provides information about the versions of Windows that support advanced audit policy configuration, in addition to special considerations that apply to various tasks associated with auditing enhancements.

 • Planning and Deploying Advanced Security Audit Policies

-This document explains the options that security policy planners must consider and the tasks they must complete to deploy an effective security audit policy in a network that includes computers running Windows 7 or Windows Server 2008 R2.
+This topic explains the options that security policy planners must consider and the tasks they must complete to deploy an effective security audit policy in a network.
+Advanced security audit policies were introduced in Windows 7 and Windows Server 2008 R2, but they also apply to other versions.
+This topic also lists the supported versions.

 • Auditpol

-This page provides syntax and examples for using the Auditpol command-line tool, which can be used to display information about and performs functions to manipulate audit policies.
+This topic provides syntax and examples for using the Auditpol command-line tool.
+Auditpol can be used to display information about audit policies and to perform functions to manipulate them.